Examinations

 Exam Registration: All students challenging for an exam needs to fill out this on-line form:

-Shintaido Assistant Level: Fill out this PDF form in addition to filling out Exam Registration.
+Shintaido Assistant Level: Print and fill out this PDF form and give to your instructor

 Application – Assistant Level

-Shintaido Graduate Level: Fill out this PDF form in addition to filling out Exam Registration.
+Shintaido Graduate Level: Print and fill out this PDF form and give to your instructor

 Application – Graduate Level